Time-Efficient Practice:

 Expected Publication Year: 2026

-We invite contributions to an innovative edited volume addressing a critical yet under-explored dimension of online education: time-efficiency in practice in online education.
+We are preparing an innovative edited volume addressing a critical yet under-explored dimension of online education: time-efficiency in practice in online education.

 Online instructors face a persistent dilemma: promising pedagogical strategies and recommended practices often demand time investments that prove unsustainable in the long term.
 Well-intentioned techniques may sound compelling in theory but fail when instructors - whether tenured faculty, clinical educators, or adjunct lecturers - cannot efficiently implement them within workload-based time constraints.